-No one can win hearts like man’s best friend and in honour of this bond between man and canine, Dog Day is celebrated.
+No one can win hearts like man’s best friend and in honor of this bond between man and canine, National Dog Day is celebrated.

 The National Dog Day Foundation supports all breeds and varieties of dogs and discourages purchasing from unethical backyard breeders and puppy mills; instead, support reputable breeders or adopt from rescue homes.